LANDA MOBILE SYSTEMS 2020-TERMS AND CONDITIONS

 - the arbitrator shall rule on the dispute by issuing a written decision within 30 days after the close of the hearing; and

 - the arbitrator’s decision shall follow the plain meaning of this Agreement and the relevant documents.
-Each party shall bear its own arbitration costs and expenses, except that a party seeking discovery shall reimburse the other for costs of document production (including search time and reproduction costs).
+Each party shall bear its own arbitration costs and expenses, except that a party seeking discovery shall reimburse the other for document production costs (including search time and reproduction costs).
 The parties shall equally split the fees of the arbitrator and the arbitration.
 Judgment on the award rendered by the arbitrator may be entered in any court having authority over the parties.
 No action or demand for arbitration may be brought more than two years after accrual.